HarshHattyangdi/100-days-of-code/log.md

 **Thoughts:** Solved a leetcode daily problem read more about sliding window techinques.
 Almost completed the weather app with a transparent background for the card component and getting images from unsplash.
 Hoping to finish the app by tomorrow.

 **Link to work:** [WeatherApp](https://github.com/HarshHattyangdi/weatherapp)

+## Day 15: January 09, 2022

+**Today's Progress**:Solved a leetcode daily problem, read about local storage, will implement it later.
+**Thoughts:** Solved a leetcode daily problem, read about local storage, will implement it later.

+**Link to work:** Nothing for today